Introduction #

 RPC functions #

-Remote Procedure Calls (RPCs) let you call functions registered in your runtime code to operate on messages received from clients or execute custom logic on demand, for example a profanity filter for chat messages.
+Remote Procedure Calls (RPCs) let you call functions registered in your runtime code to operate on messages received from clients or execute custom logic on demand.

 Hooks #